robcarver17/skipperman/docs/volunteer_rota_help.md

 You can also change availability by clicking on a volunteers name, changing the day selection ticks, and pressing save.

-Note: if you want to remove a volunteer completely, you should do this by [clicking on their name and removing them from the event](#removing-a-volunteer-from-an-event) rather than making them unavailable on all days - Skipperman won't let you make someone unavailable on every day of an event.
+Note: if you want to remove a volunteer completely, you should do this by [clicking on the umbrella under their name in the first column](#removing-a-volunteer-from-an-event) rather than making them unavailable on all days - Skipperman won't let you make someone unavailable on every day of an event.

 ## Add a volunteer